jjsmall009/mangecko/README.md

 ## Tech Stack

-After a couple of months I'm pretty well ingrained in the following:
+This project uses the following:

 * Python
 * PyQT / PySide6
 * SQLite

-It will be a pretty basic CRUD app but I want to focus on the look and feel, responsiveness, and good software engineering principles and design.
+It's nothing fancy but I want to focus on the look and feel, responsiveness, and good software engineering principles and design.

-## Mega Todo List and Bugfixes

-* Main window
-  * [x] Library buttons - Errors out when clicked and no library is selected.
-  * [x] Library view - Needs to scroll back to top when switching libraries.
-  * [ ] Add library/settings buttons get cut off on the right side when hovering.
-  * [ ] Some sort of indicator for series that need to be updated?
-  * [ ] A way to manually edit a series and maintain that through future updating.

-* Add Library Dialog
-  * [ ] Callback - Should probably improve how the name of the new library gets sent back.
-  * [ ] Cover image downloading - incorporate into loading bar and only download images that don't already exist.

-* Update Library Dialog
-  * [ ] Display info about which series actually got updated, not just the entire list of ongoing series.

-* Web scraper
-  * [ ] Find improperly matched series and update edge cases.
-  * [ ] Tweak the fuzzy string matching to better match series.

-* Directory scanner
-  * [ ] Check for omnibuses or multi-volume files.